clockworksoul/clockworksoul/README.md

 ### 🔭 My current project

-I’m currently working on my first book: [Cloud Native Go](https://learning.oreilly.com/library/view/cloud-native-go/9781492076322/) (O'Reilly Media).
+I’m currently wrapping up my first book: [Cloud Native Go](https://learning.oreilly.com/library/view/cloud-native-go/9781492076322/) (O'Reilly Media).
 Its first few chapters are available now in Early Release, so feel free to go ahead and take a look.
 If you have thoughts about how I can improve the work, I want to hear them!

 ### ⚡ Fun facts